ErpNetDocs/dev/domain-api/data-sync/incremental-pull.md

 - Deduplicate and process idempotently
 - Advance watermark only after a successful full run

-### Handling duplicates (required when using overlap)
+### Handling duplicates (required)

-When you use overlap (and often even without overlap, depending on the chosen boundary operator), duplicates are expected.
+Duplicates are expected when using overlap.
 The sync code should be idempotent.

 A practical approach is to store a per-entity checkpoint keyed by `Id`:
 - `lastAppliedUtcById[Id] = last processed AggregateLastUpdateTimeUtc for this entity`